 3. Ignoring real-time testing

 As backtesting allows you to test your model against historical data for as far behind as you want, many algo traders focus specifically on it.
 It is a natural consequence of the first two errors.
 Again, basing your model only on historical data means that you refuse to test it against real-life situations.
 The right approach would be to avoid perfecting your backtest.
 Find a model that shows decent results and run some real-time tests.
 If it continues to be successful, try it out in earnest.

 4. Falling for models that look too good to be true

 Almost any algo trader, sooner or later, stumbles upon a model that shows fantastic historical results.
 The usual rule applies: If something looks too good to be true, it probably is.
 It may be the result of over-fitting, a programming glitch, a mistake in a backtest engine, but these excellent strategies usually fail to perform nearly as well in real-time.

 Beginner traders often fail to include slippage and commissions into their backtests.
 What may look like a perfectly viable edge in theory immediately gets you into the red once you start including commission expenses into your calculations.

-Algo trading is not nearly as simple as it may seem in theory.
-There is no Holy Grail you can discover once and reap the benefits indefinitely — it means working in a constantly changing environment, learning new tricks and finding new ways of doing things.
+Algo trading is not nearly as simple as it may seem in theory, especially when you throw in the volatile nature of cryptocurrencies.
+There is no Holy Grail you can discover once and reap the benefits indefinitely — it means working in a constantly changing environment, learning new tricks, and finding new ways of doing things.
 Reading too much into your calculations can be just as detrimental as not understanding how something works in the first place.
-However, with these tips, you can strike out on your own and strike it rich!
+However, with these tips, you can strike out on your own and, just maybe, strike it rich.